nadiasbell12/school_district_dates/README.md

 4. Create a new folder.
 Name it "output" (all lower case).

 5. Indicate which states to process using States.yaml (simply comment out the state and its url)

+6. Run by double clicking the run.sh program.